neondatabase/website/content/docs/guides/prisma.md

 #### Using a pooled connection with Prisma Migrate

 With Prisma ORM 5.10 or higher, you can use a pooled Neon connection string with Prisma Migrate.
 In this case, you only need to define the pooled connection string in your `schema.prisma` file.
-Adding a `directUrl` property to the datasource block in your `schema.prisma` file and defining `DIRECT_URL` setting in your environment file are not required.
+Adding a `directUrl` property to the datasource block in your `schema.prisma` file and defining a `DIRECT_URL` setting in your environment file are not required.
 Your complete configuration will look like this:

 `schema.prisma` file: